Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Summary and Conclusions

-{{\it Concluding remarks-}} In this article, we propose that the differential conductance measurement at the interface between a normal metal and TRS-broken \dw SC can reveal the signatures of topologically protected BFSs as zero-energy excitations.
-We have shown an enhancement in ZBC with $B$ as the key signature of BFSs in isotropic \dw SC.
-On the contrary, the presence of ZBC peak due to the ABS formed at the interface has been found as an obstruction for the identification of the BFSs in anisotropic \dw SC.
-We resolve this by applying the Zeeman field when the zero-energy ABS moves to nonzero-energy enabling the detection of BFSs at the zero-bias.
-For confirmation, we further reveal the anomalous behavior of the ZBC due to the interplay of BFS and ABS in noise spectroscopy by computing the FF.
-The simplicity of our setup, the availability of iron-based SCs (to serve as \dw-SCs), and the clear signatures of BFSs found in it strengthens our proposal towards a compelling testbed for BFSs.
+In this article, we propose that the differential conductance measurement at the interface between a normal metal and TRS-broken \dw SC can reveal the signatures of topologically protected BFSs as zero-energy excitations in bulk $d$-wave SC.
+We have shown an enhancement in ZBC with $B$ as the key signature of BFSs for $\alpha=0$.
+On the contrary, the presence of ZBC peak due to the ABS formed at the interface has been found as an obstruction for the identification of the BFSs in case of $\alpha\ne0$.
+We resolve this by applying the in-plane Zeeman field and as a result the zero-energy ABS moves to nonzero-energy enabling the detection of BFSs at zero-bias.
+For better understanding, we further reveal the anomalous behavior (in case of $\alpha=\pi/4$ compared to $\alpha=0$) of the ZBC due to the interplay of BFS and ABS in noise spectroscopy by computing the FF.
+We further repeat the calculation of the transport coefficients using the lattice model and find remarkable agreement with the continuum model for both $\alpha=0$ and $\alpha=\pi/4$.